-This is great for children’s personal social and emotional development, more specifically – making relationships.
+This is great for children’s personal, social and emotional development.
 Providing a range of small and large equipment enables young children to develop their gross and fine motor skills.
-Involving children in fun with their familiar others contributes to the development of their own well-being and self-esteem.
+Involving children in fun with their friends and family helps to build their own well-being and self-esteem.

 Egg and spoon race

 No sports day would be complete without this classic race.
-If you’re short on preparation time, use a small potato instead of a boiled egg.
+If you’re short on preparation time, you can use a small potato instead of a boiled egg.

 Take turns to throw a welly as far as you can.
 After each turn, a family member should place a marker with the person’s name on it where the welly landed.
 When everyone has had a turn, compare the markers to see who has thrown the welly the furthest.
 They win!